Thinking about replacing your own bathroom? Read on for some top tips and expert advice from Victoria Plum...

 As simple as it sounds, there may be no need for a plumber in the case of installing the fixtures of either a sink or tap.
 It's more of an issue to do with piping.
 The actual installation is simple but if the pipes supplying water haven’t been already set up, then running new lines to the sink is hard work.
 If you’re doing a quick swap out, then it can be done by yourself for absolutely no cost, and just an hour of sweat and elbow grease.

-Easy-to-install floor coverings like vinyl planks or wood planks can be done easily in an evening.
+Easy-to-install floor coverings like vinyl planks or wood planks can be done easily in a single evening.
 Even if you’re extremely clumsy, just 30 minutes of watching an online video should hopefully prepare everyone and anyone to take on this project.
 It is key to pay attention.

 If you’re tiling, however, this requires more concentration.
 Take the weekend to get it right, and you’ll find yourself easily tiling out your bathroom floor and wall, and saving enough money in the process.
 A tile is a great addition to any bathroom and suite and is great for the floor, as well as the area around the bath shower.
 A full tile can be purchased within your budget and the project shouldn't cost too much.
 Old tiles should also be removed safely, along with the old bathroom.